Dog Man (film): Production

-On December 9, 2020, DreamWorks Animation (DWA) announced that a film based on the Captain Underpants spin-off graphic novel series Dog Man was in development, with Peter Hastings attached to direct after his experience with Dav Pilkey's works from The Epic Tales of Captain Underpants (2018–20).
+On December 9, 2020, DreamWorks Animation (DWA) announced that a film based on the Captain Underpants spin-off graphic novel series Dog Man was in development, with Peter Hastings attached to write and direct after his experience with Dav Pilkey's works from The Epic Tales of Captain Underpants (2018–20).
 On January 29, 2024, following the release date announcement, DreamWorks announced that Karen Foster would serve as producer.
 On September 17, 2024, with the release of the first trailer, Pete Davidson, Lil Rel Howery, Isla Fisher, Poppy Liu, Stephen Root, Billy Boyd, and Ricky Gervais were revealed to be part of the film's voice cast.

+Pilkey approved of the film on the condition that Hastings directed, originally wanting the film to be animated in stop motion.
+Instead, the film is a combination of traditional animation and computer animation.
+Unlike Captain Underpants: The First Epic Movie (2017)—which was animated by Mikros Image and Technicolor Animation Productions—the film's animation is handled by Jellyfish Pictures, who previously did the animation for DreamWorks' How to Train Your Dragon: Homecoming (2019) and Spirit Untamed (2021), along with marketing custom animation for Trolls World Tour (2020) and providing additional production assets for The Boss Baby: Family Business (2021), The Bad Guys (2022), and Kung Fu Panda 4 (2024).
+Nate Wragg was the production designer.

 On October 6, 2023, the film was confirmed to be released in 2025, while it was also confirmed that Dog Man and Gabby's Dollhouse: The Movie would be animated entirely at partner studios (excluding Sony Pictures Imageworks who was named as the animation partner for The Bad Guys 2).
-Unlike Captain Underpants: The First Epic Movie (2017), which was animated by Mikros Image and Technicolor Animation Productions, the film's animation is handled by Jellyfish Pictures, who previously did the animation for DreamWorks' How to Train Your Dragon: Homecoming (2019) and Spirit Untamed (2021), along with marketing custom animation for Trolls World Tour (2020) and providing additional production assets for The Boss Baby: Family Business (2021), The Bad Guys (2022), and Kung Fu Panda 4 (2024).
-Nate Wragg was the production designer.

 Music

-The film's score was composed by Tom Howe.
+The album features an original score composed by Tom Howe and was released through Back Lot Music on January 31, 2025.

-Track listing

-All music composed by Tom Howe, except where noted.